Dalia Ziada

+Ziada was very involved in the civil society movement that initiated Egypt's 2011 revolution against the Mubarak regime and demonstrated in the streets.
+She was also one of the founders of the Eladl Party(Justice).
+For these activities she was named by CNN as one of eight agents of change in the Middle East, and by The Daily Beast as one of the most fearless women in the world.

+Robin Wright, who wrote about her, called Ziada a leading member of the "pink hijab generation, young women committed to their faith, firm in their femininity, and resolute about their rights".

 Early life and education

 Dalia Ziada was born in Cairo, Egypt.
 Her mother is an Arabic school teacher and her late father was a Lt.Cl. engineer in the Egyptian Armed Forces.
 Ziada studied international security at the Fletcher School of Law and Diplomacy at Tufts University in the United States.

 Career

-Ziada is recognized for playing a central role in the civil society movement that initiated Egypt's 2011 revolution against the Mubarak regime.
-She was named by CNN as one of eight agents of change in the Middle East, and by The Daily Beast as one of the most fearless women in the world for two years in a row.

-Ziada's story and struggle for liberal democratization in Egypt are profiled in American best-selling books such as Robin Wright's Rock the Casbah: Rage and Rebellion across the Islamic World; and Lily Eskelsen Garcia's Rabble Rousers: Fearless Fighters for Social Justice.
-Wright called Ziada a leading member of the "pink hijab generation, young women committed to their faith, firm in their femininity, and resolute about their rights".

 Ziada worked as the executive director of Ibn Khaldun Center for Democratic Studies, and as regional director for The American Islamic Congress.
 Currently, she leads two think tanks: Liberal Democracy Institute, and MEEM Center for Middle East and Eastern Mediterranean Studies.
 In addition, she is a board member of the Foreign Affairs Committee at the National Council for Women in Egypt.

-Ziada regularly contributes pieces of analysis to prominent regional and international publications (in Arabic, English, and Turkish) on issues related to geopolitics and defense policy in the Middle East, the Mediterranean, and Africa.
+Ziada is a regular contributor to regional and international publications (in Arabic, English, and Turkish) on issues related to geopolitics and defense policy in the Middle East, the Mediterranean, and Africa.
 Since 2006, she has run a bilingual blog commenting on issues related to human rights, civil freedom, civil-military affairs, and international relations.
 In 2010, the Anna Lindh Euro-Mediterranean Foundation for the Dialogue Between Cultures awarded her its Euro-Mediterranean Journalist Award for her blog.

+Dalia’s next book project, “The Coalition of Odds” explores the new Middle East emerging from the changing geopolitical coalitions.